Rust-GCC/gccrs/gcc/config/rs6000/cell.md

-;; the target of VSU estimate should not be reused within 10 dispatch groups ;; the target of VSU float should not be reused within 8 dispatch groups ;; the target of VSU complex should not be reused within 5 dispatch groups ;; FP LOAD should not reuse an FPU Arithmetic target with 6 dispatch gropus
+;; the target of VSU estimate should not be reused within 10 dispatch groups ;; the target of VSU float should not be reused within 8 dispatch groups ;; the target of VSU complex should not be reused within 5 dispatch groups ;; FP LOAD should not reuse an FPU Arithmetic target with 6 dispatch groups

 ;; mtctr-bcctr/bcctrl, branch target ctr register shadow update at ;;  ex4 stage(10 cycles)